makeabledk/laravel-production-seeding/readme.md

 # Laravel Production Seeding

-This package provides a handy way to create work with production seeding in Laravel.
+This package provides a handy way to work with production seeding in Laravel.

 Consider you have database tables you want to keep in-sync across environments.
 For instance some configuration table where you need to ensure a fixed number of rows, but not necessarily overwrite the values.